01 of 07

 The difference between mowing strips and other kinds of edging is that the pavers in mowing strips are sunk into the ground so that their upper surfaces are flush with the ground.
 When mowing the grass, you run the wheels on one side of your mower right on top of the mowing strip.
 This allows you to mow borders up-close, so as to avoid having to go back later with a string trimmer and cut the grass that you otherwise would have missed.
 Thus mowing strips reduce landscape maintenance.

 Supplies Needed to Install Lawn Edging

 - Carpenter's level

 - Trowel and mallet

 03 of 07

 04 of 07

 Dial the Call Before You Dig number prior to excavation, for safety's sake.

-It's time now to determine the trench depth for the concrete paving mower strip.
-Take into account that the Edgestone™ instructions call for 1 or 2 inches of sand to be laid in the trench, as a base; we'll go with the larger figure (about 2 inches of sand).
+Determine the trench depth for the concrete paving mower strip.
+The Edgestone product instructions call for 1 or 2 inches of sand to be laid in the trench, as a base; go with the larger figure (about 2 inches of sand).

 Having figured out the trench depth needed for the concrete paving, go ahead and excavate those 4 inches.
-The easiest way to do this is with a wide garden trowel and a rubber mallet, as shown in the photo above (this project was conducted in a sandy soil; for heavier soils, a mattock might work better).
-You can use them like a hammer and chisel to scoop out the trench, as the width of the garden trowel will be close to that of the trench itself.Continue to 7 of 10 below.
+The easiest way to do this is with a wide garden trowel and a rubber mallet.
+Use them like a hammer and chisel to scoop out the trench, as the width of the garden trowel will be close to that of the trench itself.
+Slip a paver in temporarily to check for fit.Continue to 6 of 7 below.